 There is not just one single DAX.
 When a trader compares different CFD brokers or prices from Xetra (with future-DAX), there will always be minor differences in the price chart.

 Every execution venue has an individual price quotation.
 Xetra prices will always differ from future prices - even big investment banks provide slightly different numbers.
 Additionally, there are different trading sessions.
 For example, the Xetra-system is active from 9AM to 5:30PM, while the future stock market is active from 8AM to 10PM.
 Futures have a different lifespan, as they slowly lose their fair value with every passing day.
-But since the DAX40 CFDs provided by Admiral Markets are not time restricted and can be held open end, there is not much deviation when compared to futures.
+But since the DAX40 CFDs provided by Admirals are not time restricted and can be held open end, there is not much deviation when compared to futures.

 Our DAX40 CFDs are priced with the so-called cash index, as opposed to the future index.
 Cash markets are a significant reference for this.
-Admiral Markets’ liquidity providers constantly give bid/ask prices and tradable liquidity.
+Admirals’ liquidity providers constantly give bid/ask prices and tradable liquidity.
 They orientate on reference markets to maintain a fair, transparent and comprehensible price quotation.
 In practice, these deviations are minimal and rarely exceed one to three points.